Find Nursing Colleges

 Master’s Degrees in Critical Care Nursing

 A master's degree in critical care nursing is offered at 25 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 38% were from an underrepresented racial-ethnic group.
-Also, 0.7% of critical care nursing graduates were international students.
+This degree is more popular with female students, and about 45% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 0.5% of critical care nursing graduates were international students.

 Education Levels of Critical Care Nursing Majors

-During the 2020-2021 academic year, 583 students earned their master's degree in critical care nursing.
+During the most recent year for which data is available, 557 people earned their master's degree in critical care nursing.
 This makes it the 9th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in critical care nursing at each degree level.